 The Washington Business Journal selected K. Neal Truck and Bus Center based in Maryland as its 2019 Family-Owned Business Award Honoree.
-The honor celebrates the dealership’s excellence, ethics and innovation, the latter seen via construction on a new headquarters.
+The honor celebrates the dealership’s excellence, ethics, and innovation, the latter seen via construction on a new headquarters.

 Calling family businesses an important part of the local economy, the Washington Business Journal will spotlight K. Neal and other winners this spring.
 Honorees will also be recognized at an event on Feb.
 28.

-The local economy is benefiting from the dealer’s new headquarters in Prince George County, Maryland, that is a welcome upgrade for the distributor of IC Bus and Collins Bus models.
+The local economy is benefiting from the dealer’s new headquarters in Prince George County, Maryland, which is a welcome upgrade for the distributor of IC Bus and Collins Bus models.
 The current facility has not been updated for almost 60 years, so the new building will not only improve customer satisfaction, but employee satisfaction and happiness as well.

 The building will feature more space, expanding on K. Neal’s parts department.
-The new dealership will also have a technology command center that will be used to monitor some of their customers’ fleets, to help increase their up-time.
+The new dealership will also have a technology command center that will be used to monitor some of its customers’ fleets, to help increase their up-time.
 Korey Neal, president of the dealer, said the grand opening will take place sometime between August and September.

 Meanwhile, Neal said he is humbled by the award, especially since he has watched the business grow since he was 15.